x509 - Certificate display and signing utility

 - -addtrust arg

 adds a trusted certificate use.
-Any object name can be used here but currently only clientAuth (SSL client use), serverAuth (SSL server use) and emailProtection (S/MIME email) are used.
+Any object name can be used here but currently only clientAuth (SSL client use), serverAuth (SSL server use), emailProtection (S/MIME email) and anyExtendedKeyUsage are used.
+As of OpenSSL 1.1.0, the last of these blocks all purposes when rejected or enables all purposes when trusted.
 Other OpenSSL applications may define additional uses.

 - -addreject arg